tanyaweaver/python-dev-accelerator/source/lectures/queue.rst

     .. rst-class:: left

     If you're British, you basically already know what it is.
-For everyone else, a *Queue* is a data structure where elements are inserted into the head and removed from the tail of the container (or vice versa).
+A *Queue* is a data structure where elements are inserted at the tail and removed from the head of the container.

     .. image:: https://upload.wikimedia.org/wikipedia/commons/thumb/5/52/Data_Queue.svg/405px-Data_Queue.svg.png
         :width: 400px